BlairLAdams/RPi5/mkdocs/docs/08_masterdata/index.md

 # Reference and Master Data

-Reference and master data represent the stable, high-value data elements that provide consistency across systems.
-For water utilities, this includes locations, facility codes, analyte names, asset types, pressure zones, and customer classifications.
-Maintaining authoritative versions of these datasets — and ensuring they are applied consistently across CMMS, GIS, SCADA, billing, and reporting tools — is essential to integration, analytics, and regulatory compliance.
-A practical approach to master data management (MDM) starts by identifying key domains, selecting a source of truth for each, and publishing standardized values that downstream systems can adopt or validate against.
+[Reference and Master Data](../glossary.md#master-data) represent stable, shared values used across multiple systems and departments.
+In a water utility, this may include analyte codes, facility IDs, pipe material types, pressure zones, or asset classifications.
+These values must be consistent across [line of business systems](../glossary.md#line-of-business-system) such as [SCADA](../glossary.md#scada), [CMMS](../glossary.md#cmms), [GIS](../glossary.md#gis), and billing.

+Managing [reference data](../glossary.md#reference-data) involves publishing standards, assigning stewards, and enforcing version control.
+[Master data](../glossary.md#master-data) often maps to key identifiers like location, asset, or customer, and typically has a designated [system of record](../glossary.md#system-of-record).

+---

 ## Objective

-Establish clear ownership and structure for high-value reference datasets that support accuracy and alignment across operational systems.
+Establish trusted, stewarded [reference](../glossary.md#reference-data) and [master data](../glossary.md#master-data) sources to support accurate integration and reporting.

+---

 ### Key Results

-- Identify three master/reference data domains (e.g., analyte names, facility codes, asset classes)
+- Identify and steward three core domains (e.g., facility codes, pressure zones, asset types)
-- Designate a system of record and data steward for each domain
+- Assign a [system of record](../glossary.md#system-of-record) for each and publish to EDW
-- Publish a reference table in the EDW and confirm usage in at least one dashboard or report
+- Publish a version-controlled [reference dataset](../glossary.md#reference-data) used in at least one dashboard
-- Document how changes are proposed, reviewed, and approved
+- Define a change control process for approving updates

+---

 ## Core Processes

-- Domain identification and priority ranking
+- Domain identification and prioritization
-- System-of-record designation
-- Reference table publication and access setup
+- Reference table publication and access
+- Cross-system value mapping
+- Change request review and approval workflow
-- Data value normalization and validation
+- Stewardship assignment and contact documentation

-- Change control (e.g., new values, deprecation, synonym mapping)
+---

 ## Suggested Metrics

-- Percent of reports referencing published master tables
+- Coverage of [reference data](../glossary.md#reference-data) in certified dashboards
-- Number of inconsistent or duplicate values resolved
+- Number of conflicting or duplicate codes resolved
-- Time-to-approve a reference value update
+- Time-to-approve value changes
-- Frequency of unauthorized local overrides in source systems
+- Frequency of unauthorized overrides in source systems